Reflections from Two Weeks of Teaching Information Design at NID

 Two years later, in September 2025, I had the privilege of introducing 22 B.Des.
 Graphic Design students to the world of information design at the National Institute of Design (NID), Ahmedabad.

-Here are some reflections from two weeks of my time as a visiting faculty:
+Here are some reflections from two weeks of my time as visiting faculty:

 Graphic design students are predisposed to being good information designers